Crazy (Aerosmith song)

 "Crazy" is a song by American hard rock band Aerosmith and written by Steven Tyler, Joe Perry, and Desmond Child.
-It was the final single from their massively successful 1993 album Get a Grip, released in May 1994.
+It was the fifth single from their 1993 album Get a Grip, released in May 1994 by Geffen Records.
 "Crazy" peaked at number 17 on the US Billboard Hot 100, number three in Canada, and number one in Iceland for two weeks.
 In Finland and the United Kingdom, it was released as a double-A side with "Blind Man", reaching number eight in the former country and number 23 in the latter.
+Marty Callner directed the song's accompanying music video, featuring Liv Tyler and Alicia Silverstone.

 Composition

 The song is set in A major and follows the 6/8 time signature.
 It was written earlier, around the same time as "Angel," but the band felt it had to "spread out their ballads to retain their rock image."

+Critical reception

+Terry Staunton from Melody Maker said Aerosmith "go mando mondo on this syrupy Black Crowes pastiche".
+He added, "A last dance lecherous ballad with Steve Tyler giving us his best bad-ass drawl."
+Emma Cochrane from Smash Hits gave it two out of five, writing, "The fact that the video is ace is probably enough to make it a big hit, but the song itself is less inspiring.
+It has a nagging chorus and droning guitars.
+Still, the girl is classy."